Coupled fermion-kink system in Jackiw-Rebbi model: Acknowledgments

 \section{Acknowledgments}

-A. Mohammadi and A. Amado thank E. R. Bezerra de Mello for the helpful discussions.
-Also, the authors thank Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) for financial support.
+A.M. and A.A. thank E. R. Bezerra de Mello for the helpful discussions.
+The authors thank Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) for the financial support.
+Also, A.M. thanks PNPD/CAPES for the partial support.